Web Design: Hide / Show Notification Bar With CSS3

 Final Touch

-Lastly, I would like to add a little animation effect when the page notification bar is firstly loaded.
+Lastly, I would like to add a small animation effect when the notification bar first loads.
 To do so, I create a @kyeframe

 rule, like so.